arterys/inference-sdk/README.md

 * `-a`: Add attachments to the request.
 Arguments should be paths to files.
 * `-S`: If the study size should be send in the request JSON
 * `-c`: If set, overrides the 'inference_command' send in the request
+* `--send_only_study_path`: If set, only the study path is sent to the inference SDK, rather than the study images being sent through HTTP.
+When set, ensure volumes are mounted appropriately in the inference docker container
+* `-C`: Optional encoded XML config to be passed as encodedConfigXML in request JSON

 > PNG images will be generated and saved in the `inference-test-tool/output` directory as output of the test tool.
 You can check if the model's output will be correctly displayed on the Arterys web app.